London

 • Total estimated : 3550 to 5600 £ (4100 to 6500 €)

 Discreet addresses (Fulham Pier Hotel, Batty Langley's) drop to 350-600 £ per night, but demand more travel (20-30 minutes by taxi to West End).
-If you prioritise authenticity over central location, it is a valid option.
+If you prioritise authenticity over central location, a valid option.

 Restaurants weigh heavy: a 2-star table costs 150 to 200 £ per person (tasting menu + wine pairing), a starred bistro 80 to 120 £.
 Gastro-pubs (The Harwood Arms, The Ledbury) offer better value: 50 to 80 £ per person, sharp cuisine, relaxed vibe.